 The elderly guy who lived two houses down (for the last 45 years) passed away two weeks ago.

 His grown children have been emptying the old homestead for the past week.
 See that Santa?
-I saw that Santa on the old guy’s front lawn every December (OK, I’ve only lived here for seven years, but still: it’s one of my landmarks).
+I saw that Santa on the old guy’s front lawn every December.
 I’m surprised that the kids don’t treat this Santa like an heirloom — it’s vintage!
 And your dad loved that damn Santa!!

 Just goes to show you.
 Everybody you know secretly hates your stuff.